commercetools/commercetools-project-sync/README.md

     -r,--runnerName <arg>   name for the running sync instance.
 Please make sure the name is unique, otherwise running more than 1 sync instance with the same name would lead to an unexpected behaviour.
                             (optional parameter) default: 'runnerName'.
-    -f,--full               By default, delta sync runs using last sync timestamp logic.
+    -f,--full               By default, a delta sync runs using a last-sync-timestamp logic.
 Use this flag to run a full sync. i.e. sync the entire data set.
     -v,--version            Print the version of the application.
    ```